Guided Hiking Tours

 Trip Highlights:

-Welcome to the Cotswolds, an area of southwestern England which is famous for its gently sloping green hills and ancient, picturesque towns and villages.
-The derivation of the term Cotswolds is most commonly understood to be mean “sheep enclosure in high rolling hills” although the Oxford dictionary of British place names states that it is derived from the 12th century word “Codesuualt” or “Cod’s open high ground.”
-A Cot or Cod was a stone sheep enclosure.
-It is the largest Area of Outstanding Natural Beauty (AONB) in the country, and its quintessentially English charm spans six counties: primarily Gloucestershire and Oxfordshire, while also reaching into parts of Wiltshire, Somerset, Worcestershire and Warwickshire.
+Welcome to the Cotswolds, an area of south-western England which is famous for its gently sloping green hills and ancient, picture-postcard towns and villages.
+The term originates from Cod, meaning 12th Century Anglo Saxon chieftain/landowner, and Wold, meaning High Land, hence Cod-Wold, or Cotswolds, as it became known.
+It is designated as an Area of Outstanding Natural Beauty (AONB), the largest in the country, and its quintessentially English charm predominantly spans the counties of Gloucestershire and Oxfordshire, while also reaching into parts of Wiltshire, Somerset, Worcestershire, and Warwickshire.

 The Cotswolds is famous for its honey-colored limestone, which was used to construct the villages and lively market towns.
 The warm, serene color of the aforementioned limestone blends wonderfully with the surrounding greenery of the English countryside – a significant contributing factor to the distinctive beauty of the Cotswolds.

-During the height of the Wool trade in medieval times the most important of England’s wool merchants lived in Chipping Campden because in Europe the best wool is English and in England the best wool comes from the Cotswolds, which has transcended time beautifully and exists today as one of the most treasured destinations in the UK and indeed the world.
+The Cotswolds was initially built as a centre for the wool trade in the 13th and 14th Century – it has transcended time beautifully and exists today as one of the most treasured destinations in the UK and indeed the world.
 Nowhere else can one find such unique and heart-warming preservation on such an extensive scale.

 Trip Itinerary